vaughanknouse/SVG-Logo-Maker/README.md

 https://bootcampspot.instructure.com/courses/5293/external_tools/313

 ## Test Instructions
+To perform unit testing using Jest, access the terminal and execute the command `npm run test`.
+This command runs the test file with the corresponding SVG file with given choices to ensure that the application adheres to the specified requirements and standards.
+As of now, there is 1 test suite with 3 tests.
+The test suite verifies that the `render() method generates the correct string for specified shape color in the associated SVG file.

 ## License
 This project is licensed under the MIT license.
 For more information, please visit [this link](https://opensource.org/licenses/MIT).